dhruvmehra/flow_hack/README.md

 👋 Welcome!
-This demo app is based on Flow's kitty items marketplace In this app I am trying to show demo of how to customize marketplace feed based on user log in
+This demo app is based on Flow's kitty items marketplace.
+In this app I am trying to demo a marketplace feed customised for the logged in user.

 ## 🎬 Live Demo